 Starts With a Feeling

-As soon as you notice that feeling, you experience a flood of anxiety.
+Once the feeling is acknowledged, most people report they experience a flood of anxiety.
 Usually one of the following two thoughts occurs:

 - "Something is wrong with my health."